-Admittedly, this increase in debt has been to the same extent that has been seen in the US and some other countries, but nevertheless, this is not a healthy situation at all, as it is exactly what caused the credit crisis and meltdown overseas 2 years ago!
+Admittedly, this increase in debt has been to the same extent that has been seen in the US and some other countries, but nevertheless, this is not a healthy situation at all, as it is exactly what caused the global credit crisis and meltdown in 2008 and is causing the renewed jitters internationally!
 It is therefore encouraging to see the reduction in debt levels the past few quarters - but we remain at dangerous levels.